hljacobs5/personal-project/README.md

 # Activist Trivia

-Activist Trivia is a trivia game created to help political, animal, and evironmental activists to learn more about their specified interest.
-I
+Activist Trivia is a trivia game created to help political, animal, and evironmental activists to learn more about their interest.

 ### API's Used
-Open Trivia API (opentdb.com)
+* Open Trivia API (opentdb.com)

 ### JavaScript Technologies Used
-React
+* React
-Redux
+* Redux
-React Router
+* React Router

 ## Product
 ### Home Page